cjolson/homework_5/README.md

 #### CSS:
 5. (2 pts) Create and include at least 1 CSS file.
-6. (1 pts) Make sure the CSS file is well formatted and use the ​CSS validator​ to validate your CSS file.
+6. (1 pts) Make sure the CSS file is well formatted and use the CSS validator to validate your CSS file.
 7. (1 pts) Indent, comment and follow the CSS style guides.
 Both HTML + CSS:
 8. (3 pts) These web prototypes should look as close to your high-fidelity digital mockup as possible.
 Certainly, you should implement in your web prototype what changes are necessary.
 9. Note: You can use VANILLA HTML/CSS code only; don’t use frameworks like Bootstrap or other libraries (you can “look at it” means you can look at how they do the HTML and CSS and format in a similar way, but DON’T import Bootstrap or other libraries).